-In September 2013, NJE collaborated with the Royal Philharmonic Society’s Bicentennial Celebration and performed the U.S. premieres of works by Magnus Lindberg and Judith Weir.
-In November 2012, NJE collaborated with Carnegie Hall on Voices from Latin America; in April 2011, with Carnegie Hall’s Japan/NYC Festival; and in November 2009, with Carnegie Hall’s Ancient Paths, Modern Voices festival.
+In 2014, the New Juilliard Ensemble collaborated with Carnegie Hall on “UBUNTU: Music and Arts of South Africa.”
+A highlight of the 2013-14 season was a collaboration with the Royal Philharmonic Society’s Bicentennial Celebration with the U.S. premieres of works by Magnus Lindberg and Judith Weir.
+In 2012, N.J.E. collaborated with Carnegie Hall on “Voices from Latin America”; in 2011, with Carnegie Hall’s “Japan/NYC” festival; and in 2009, with Carnegie Hall’s “Ancient Paths, Modern Voices” festival.